devisephp/documentation/source/docs/5-templates.md

 ---

 #Templates
-Creating templates in Devise is extremely easy - especially if you are used to Laravel's Blade syntax - but easy no matter what your experience with Laravel.
-One of our major focuses was to give developers a super-easy way to take a standard sliced-and-diced HTML / CSS / JavaScript page and make it content manageable quickly and easily.
+Creating templates in Devise is extremely easy - especially if you are used to Laravel's Blade syntax - but it's easy no matter what your experience with Laravel.
+One of our major focuses was to give developers a super-easy and quick way to take a standard sliced-and-diced HTML / CSS / JavaScript page and make it content manageable.

-> ####A quick note about how we setup our templates
+> #### A quick note about template setup
->There are limitless ways of organizing your templates but a lot of projects follow the structure we are suggesting here.
-That said, you can always branch out and try new ways of doing things.
-There is only two "rules" that we have for the system to operate correctly without tinkering with the Devise guts:
+> There are limitless ways of organizing your templates but the majority of our projects follow the structure we are suggesting here.
+That said, you can always branch out and find new ways to leverage Devise.
+There are only two "rules" for the system to operate correctly without tinkering with the guts of Devise:

->  - We are expecting the templates you want to apply to pages to be in the ```/app/views/templates``` directory.
+> 1. Devise expects templates to be in the ```/resources/views/``` directory.
+We recommend creating a templates directory inside this directory.
->  - Any blade files in the ```/app/views/templates``` directory that are prefixed with an underscore will be considered a partial and not presented in the Template registration system.
-For example: ```/app/views/templates/_jumbotron.blade.php``` would be considered a partial.
+> 2. Any blade files in the ```/resources/views/``` directory prefixed with an underscore will be considered a partial and not presented in the dropdown on the template registration form.
+For example: ```/resources/views/templates/_jumbotron.blade.php``` would be considered a partial.

 ##<a name="creating-new-templates" class="ia"></a>[#](#creating-new-templates)Creating New Templates